ESP32: Getting Started With Firebase (Realtime Database)

 ESP32 Firebase store data realtime database project example

 Copy the following code to your Arduino IDE.
-This sketch inserts an int and a float number into the database every 15 seconds.
-This is a simple example showing you how to connect the ESP32 to the database and store data.
-This is also compatible with ESP8266 boards.
+This sketch inserts an int, a float number, and a string into the database every 10 seconds.
+This is a simple example that shows how to connect the ESP32 to the database to store data.

 View raw code

-You need to insert your network credentials, URL database, and project API key for the project to work.
+You need to insert your network credentials, URL database, project API key, firebase user email and password.

-This sketch was based on the basic example provided by the library.
+This sketch was based on this basic example provided by the library.
 You can find more examples here.

 How the Code Works